 Spicy southwestern chicken salad is delicious, crunchy, wholesome, healthy grilled chicken with peanut lime dressing.

-As I mentioned in my last post, we are on a low carb diet and trying to cut back on rice in-take.
+As I mentioned in my microwave roasted spicy peanuts post, we are on a low carb diet and trying to cut back on rice in-take.
 We are on this diet for past couple of weeks and so far it is going well.
-Spicy southwestern grilled chicken salad with peanut butter lemon dressing our dinner one if the days.
+Spicy southwestern grilled chicken salad with peanut butter lemon dressing was our dinner on one of the days.

 Southwestern Chicken with Peanut Lime Dressing